angr/angr-doc/docs/simprocedures.md

 - `NO_RET`: Set this to true if control flow will never return from this function
 - `ADDS_EXITS`: Set this to true if you do any control flow other than returning
-- `IS_SYSCALL`: Self-explanitory
+- `IS_SYSCALL`: Self-explanatory

 Furthermore, if you set `ADDS_EXITS`, you may also want to define the method `static_exits()`.
-This function takes a single parmeter, a list of IRSBs that would be executed in the run-up to your function, and asks you to return a list of all the exits that you know would be produced by your function in that case.
+This function takes a single parameter, a list of IRSBs that would be executed in the run-up to your function, and asks you to return a list of all the exits that you know would be produced by your function in that case.
 The return value is expected to be a list of tuples of (address (int), jumpkind (str)).
 This is meant to be a quick, best-effort analysis, and you shouldn't try to do anything crazy or intensive to get your answer.